shikijs/twoslash/CONTRIBUTING.md

 #### Twoslash

 Shiki Twoslash relies on Twoslash which lives in the [TypeScript website monorepo](https://github.com/microsoft/TypeScript-Website/tree/v2/packages/ts-twoslasher).
 For more daring features, you may need to add support there first.

+#### Deps

+There is a script `node scripts/syncVersions.js` which ensures that all the deps in the repo line up, which if you make any package json changes you probably want to run

+#### Deploys

+The deploy process happens on push and compares the versions via pleb